Giant

 E4

-E4 displayed and burner will not ignite on gas Giant water heater
+E4 is displayed, and the burner will not ignite on a gas Giant water heater.

 Flame Sensor / Flame Detection Fault